 - Generate quick EU VAT reports for tax returns.
 The plugin has a handy reporting feature where you can instantly generate an export file containing all the information you need for your quarterly MOSS tax returns.

-Use Barn2's plugin to create a complete EU VAT solution.Start your free trial now
+Use Barn2's plugin to create a complete EU VAT solution.Buy Now

 What’s more, is that the EDD EU VAT plugin provides extensive documentation to help store owners better manage EU VAT.
 It does this by explaining how store owners can: